ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "Right."

 "And how long is this going to take to build?"
+Maiselle presses.

 "With the help of the Poromish architechs, dragons and gryphons, hopefully about three months to be passable for housing students and staff."